jsanon01/100-days-of-devops/log.md

 - Auto scaling and Load Balancing

-	Create launch configuration
+	Create Launch Configuration
-	Create autoscaling group using the launch configuration Create target groups
+	Create AutoScaling Group using the Launch Configuration Create Target Groups
-	Create load balancer and have load balancer serves traffic to the instance Verify you can see webapp from your browser
+	Create Elastic Load Balancer and have load balancer serves traffic to the instance Verify you can see webapp from your browser